smithy-lang/smithy/docs/source/spec/core.rst

         b: smithy.example#MyString,

         // Resolves to foo.baz#Bar
-        // The "use shape foo.baz#Bar" statement imported the Bar symbol,
+        // The "use foo.baz#Bar" statement imported the Bar symbol,
         // allowing the shape to be referenced using a relative shape ID.
         c: Bar,